 Full Spectrum CBD Side Effects

-Full Spectrum CBD oil is non-toxic for dogs and has very few side effects.
-Dogs that are given too high of a dose may experience:
+It's oil is non-toxic for dogs and has very few side effects.
+Dogs given high doses may experience:

 - Dry Mouth